 Whitefish are cool water fish.
 They are found in many inland lakes and they have been known to enter brackish waters (where saltwater and freshwater meet) as well.
 They are found throughout much of Canada and parts of the northern United States, including all of the 5 Great Lakes.

 Understanding Whitefish Behavior

 Whitefish like cold water.
 They spawn around the first ice on shoals where Northern Pike will quickly chase them into shallow water.
-There they will feed on crustaceans and insects predominantly.
+There they will predominantly feed on crustaceans and insects.
 Whitefish like to feed along the bottom of the drop-off near the shore where a nice shelf forms.
-In the summer, they can be seen on the shoal on the lake side of a weed bed (as opposed to the shore-side) and use of the bottom edge of the drop-off to congregate where there is an inflow, bringing a steady supply of nutrients to support their prey and of course the prey themselves .
+In the summer, they can be seen on the shoal on the lake side of a weed bed (as opposed to the shore-side) and use the bottom edge of the drop-off to congregate where there is an inflow, bringing a steady supply of nutrients to support their prey and of course the prey themselves .

 How to Catch Whitefish